 - Send your resume without a cover letter.

-A resume is a brief "professional" summary used to screen applicants for an interview.
-The goal of your resume is to GET THE INTERVIEW.
-The most effective resumes are customized, matching the job seeker's strengths with the particular requirements of a specific job or type of job.
+A resume is a brief professional summary used to screen applicants for an interview.
+The goal of your resume is to get the interview.
+The most effective resumes are customized, matching the job seeker's strengths with the particular requirements of the specific job or type of job.
 It is an advertisement of the applicant's strengths and skills.
 It is also a sample of the applicant's work.
 There are three basic resume formats.